tinode/chat/tn-cli/README.md

-# Command Line Client for Tinode
+# Command Line Client for MidnightChat

 This is a scriptable command line chat client.
-It's written in Python and can be used to extend Tinode using [gRPC](https://grpc.io) [API](../pbx/).
+It's written in Python and can be used to extend MidnightChat using [gRPC](https://grpc.io) [API](../pbx/).

 Python 2.7 or 3.4+ is required.
 PIP 9.0.1 or newer is required.